 On Mother’s Day, all moms get free admission to the Milwaukee County Zoo.
 In perfect pitch with the holiday, the M.O.M. exhibit, which stands for “Missing Orangutan Mothers,” educates on Bornean orangutans.
-The rest of the fam needs only pay $14.25 for adults, $11.25 for kids (ages 3 to 12), and $13.25 for seniors.
-If you live in Milwaukee County, bring your ID because you’ll save $1.75 off admission.
+If you live in Milwaukee County, bring your ID because you’ll save on admission.

 Watch a Movie